erodrigufer/cloudSysadmin/README.md

 # cloudSysadmin

-A compilation of shell scripts to automate setting up VMs in the cloud(s) (Vultr).
+A Go program (client) and shell script to automate setting up VMs in the cloud(s) [Vultr].

 The scripts should be focused on running on FreeBSD.

-Properly tested on FreeBSD 13.0
+Properly tested on **FreeBSD 13.0**

 ## Configuration
 ### ssh Keys